Dilworth School: Sports

 The school holds multiple National and Auckland wrestling titles and for a time were the undisputed national powerhouse wrestling school in New Zealand.
 The school have produced a significant number of New Zealand Junior Representatives and a Junior Olympian since the program's inception in 1994.

 Rugby is the most popular code at Dilworth.
 The school's 1st XV had been among the strongest teams in the Auckland 1B Championship for years, winning 49 out of their 52 games since 2011 and reaching 7 finals since 2000.
 They were finally crowned 1B Champions in 2012 and won the title again in 2013.
 In 2015, Dilworth made history by beating Onehunga High School, 12–10, in a 1A Championship promotion match and entered Auckland's top-flight for the first time in 109 years.
 In their debut 1A season, Dilworth finished 7th out of 12 teams, winning five of their 11 regular season games.
-In 2016, Dilworth lost much of their starting line-up, however, managed to win three crucial matches against Otahuhu 43–3, Onehunga 19–7 and Kelston Boys' 26–14 to secure an 8th-place finish and survival in the 1A.

-The 2017 season was a promising year for the college's 1st XV, with the team opening their account with a 27–13 away win against Liston College.
-The following weekend, Dilworth produced one of the biggest upsets in 1A history, beating 2016 National Champions and 2017 World Championship silver medallists, Mount Albert Grammar, 20–15.
+The 2017 season was a promising year for the college's 1st XV.
+Dilworth produced one of the biggest upsets in 1A history, beating 2016 National Champions and 2017 World Championship silver medallists, Mount Albert Grammar, 20–15.
 The win brought national attention to the college and took Dilworth to the top of the 1A table for the first time in the school's history.
 After respectable 2017 and 2018 campaigns avoiding relegation, a noteworthy feat for the league's smallest school with a roll of just over 300, in 2019, Dilworth finished the season in the drop zone.
 However, in their relegation match, they won emphatically, downing One Tree Hill 95–0 to secure a sixth consecutive berth in 1A rugby for 2020.

 The school's basketball programme has also enjoyed success and defeated some of the country's powerhouse programs to be finalists in the Auckland Premier league in both 2007 and 2008.